New York State and Buffalo Diocese

 St. Francis Xavier School and the Sisters of Joseph

-was brought back to Buffalo by the Bishop to assume charge of St. Mary's Institution
+back to Buffalo by the Bishop to assume charge of St. Mary's

-were sufficiently strong to direct their own affairs, and elect their own superior.
+to direct their own affairs, and elect their own superior.
+In 1871 the

 Xavier School.

-front.
-The school population continued to grow and with the arrival of Father Charles
+school population continued to grow and with the arrival of Father

-Schaus in 1893 work was immediately begun to raise funds for the construction for
+Charles Schaus in 1893 work was immediately begun to raise funds for

-rectory also designed by Carl Schmill.
-That same year saw the convent (c.1875) enlarged
+brick rectory also designed by Carl Schmill.
+That same year saw the

 The Exterior